Do's and Don'ts for College Fairs

 College fairs used to involve spending hours in a large, crowded high school gym or conference center, standing in long lines to speak with college reps, and schlepping around a bag full of college brochures and merchandise.
 Students were advised to stay hydrated, bring a snack, and wear comfortable shoes.

-Now, during COVID, college fairs are virtual experiences where you can learn about colleges from the comfort of your own home.
-Yet, even virtual college fairs – some featuring hundreds of colleges – can feel overwhelming if you are unprepared.
+During the COVID-19 pandemic, college fairs became virtual experiences where students could learn about colleges from the comfort of their own homes.
+Now, students have the option to attend college fairs in person or virtually.
+Regardless of which style of fair you choose, you will likely encounter hundreds of colleges, which can feel overwhelming if you are unprepared.
 Here are some college fair do’s and don’ts to help you make the best use of your time and stand out to admission reps.

 DO: CREATE A SCHEDULE